what to expect

 I’ve got something on my mind… are there people I can talk to?

 A really important part of being in a church like Platt is having people to talk to about things that we’re worried or anxious about.
 If you’d like to share this and be prayed for, in confidence, then at the end of the 9.45am and 6.30pm services there will always be people available to meet and pray.
-This takes place in the back, right corner of church.
+This takes place in the corner of the church opposite the main entrance.

 If you feel that you’d like to have a more in-depth conversation with someone then please contact the church office.